Murder Most Foul (song): Response of other artists

-In addition to being widely acclaimed by critics, "Murder Most Foul" has also been highly praised by many of Dylan's fellow artists, including Neil Young, who called it a "masterpiece", Chrissie Hynde, who said, "It really knocked me sideways", Nick Cave, who called it one of Dylan's "great songs", Iggy Pop, who cited it as one of the highlights of the "album of the year", and Elvis Costello and Margo Price, both of whom said it brought them to tears.
+In addition to being widely acclaimed by critics, "Murder Most Foul" has also been highly praised by many of Dylan's fellow artists, including Neil Young, who called it a "masterpiece", Chrissie Hynde, who said, "It really knocked me sideways", Nick Cave, who called it one of Dylan's "great songs", PJ Harvey, who referred to it as Dylan's "best work," Iggy Pop, who cited it as one of the highlights of the "album of the year", and Elvis Costello and Margo Price, both of whom said it brought them to tears.

-Bruce Springsteen called the song "timely and epic" after playing it on the fifth installment of his Sirius XM satellite radio show, From His Home to Yours.
+Bruce Springsteen called the song "timely and epic" after playing it on the fifth installment of his SiriusXM satellite radio show, From His Home to Yours.
 The episode revolved around the theme of social change.

 Todd Haynes, director of the Dylan biopic I'm Not There, praised the song by saying "I was just like: how can he just continue to do work at that level?"

 Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021, in which 80 musicians were asked to name their favorite Dylan song.
 David Byrne, Pulp's Jarvis Cocker, Ride's Andy Bell and Devendra Banhart all selected "Murder Most Foul".